If you’re a student of graphic design, whether, by formal education or independent study, you’ve probably heard of Paul Rand.

 If you’re just starting out, and you’re still building your portfolio, don’t expect to be paid the same as a seasoned designer whose website showcases a broad spectrum of fabulous work.
 Where you’re located and the size of the company that’s considering hiring you for a project are other factors to consider when setting your price.

 If you’re signed up with Twine, however, you’ll find jobs that offer negotiable fees as well as set rates, which takes much of the guessing out of the game.

 Your Portfolio, Branding & Website

 Be thoughtful as you build these assets—don’t feel like you have to put all of your work on display.

 It’s better to shine the spotlight on a few truly superb projects than mix them up with work that’s just kind of, you know, meh.

-If you’re super-good in one particular area—page design, for example—you might consider focusing more on that area of expertise.
-On the flip-side, if you’re confident in your ability to create all kinds of projects, then organize your portfolio by genre.
+If you’re super-good in one particular area—infographics, for example—you might consider focusing more on that area of expertise.
+On the flip side, if you’re confident in your ability to create all kinds of projects, then organize your portfolio by genre.
 Either way, be selective.

 Your Scope of Work

 It’s never a good idea to place all your eggs in one basket.

 The best scenario is to have a few regular clients, then continue to seek out new business and a variety of projects.
 It makes for a more interesting working world for you and helps ensure there’s always money coming in.